signalapp/SignalProtocolKit/README.md

 ### Sessions

-The Axolotl protocol is session-oriented.
+The Signal protocol is session-oriented.
 Clients establish a "session," which is then used for all subsequent encrypt/decrypt operations.
 There is no need to ever tear down a session once one has been established.

 Sessions are established in one of these ways: